-Brush outsides (tops) of mushroom caps lightly with olive oil.
-Place mushrooms on a parchment paper lined baking sheet, gill side up; sprinkle with ¼ teaspoon salt and ¼ teaspoon pepper.
+Brush the top side of the mushroom caps lightly with olive oil.
+Place mushrooms on a parchment paper-lined baking sheet, gill side up; sprinkle with ¼ teaspoon salt and ¼ teaspoon pepper.

 In a small bowl, mix together ricotta, tomatoes, mozzarella, Parmesan, basil, and ⅛ teaspoon black pepper.
 Fill mushroom caps with cheese mixture.